Christmas is the beautiful moment of the birth of Jesus and Christians celebrate this glorious day of the year.

 Some interesting facts about Christmas:

 - We should say that Christmas isn’t celebrated on the same day by all Christians.
-Christmas Day is observed on January 7 in countries with the numbers of Orthodox Christians*, such as Russia, Ukraine, and Romania.
+Christmas Day is observed on January 7 in countries with Orthodox Christians*, such as Russia, Ukraine, and Romania.
 On January 7, some Greek Orthodox Christians also celebrate Christmas.

 - Christmas comes from the English word Cristes maesse, which means “Christ’s mass.”
 But what is the word ‘Christmas’?
 Many people believe that this is a new acronym, but it dated from the 16th century!
 The letter ‘X’ is thought to stand for the Greek letter ‘Chi,’ which is the first letter in the Greek word is X (pronounced ‘Chritos’).